gto76/python-cheatsheet/README.md

 * **The bytes object contains a sequence of frames, each consisting of one or more samples.**
 * **In stereo signal, first sample of a frame belongs to the left channel (second to the right).**
 * **Each sample consists of one or more bytes (depending on sample width) that, when con&shy;verted to an integer, indicate the displacement of a speaker membrane at that moment.**
 * **If sample width is one byte, then the integer should be encoded unsigned.
-For all other sizes, the integer should be encoded signed with little-endian byte order.**
+For all other sizes the integer should be encoded signed with little-endian byte order.**

 ### Sample Values
 ```text